One Day in Madrid, Spain

 What started out as a 2-day visit to Madrid before heading south to the Andalusia region of Spain was abruptly condensed to just a single day due to a rather unfortunate and fierce storm named Callum.
 It disrupted flights into and out of Dublin, which was our transition city on our way to Madrid.

-But, as it always the case with traveling, you need to accept and adapt, and so our time in Madrid was now limited to but a single day.
+But, as is always the case with traveling, you need to accept adversity and adapt, and so our time in Madrid was now limited to but a single day.
 So, if your plans call for just one day in Madrid, and you’re up for a bit of walking, you may find our tour useful in planning your own day exploring Madrid.

 Madrid seems to get very little respect when it comes to the grand capital cities of Europe.
 Even within Spain, I suspect that Barcelona, Seville, and the Andalusia region probably are more sought-out destinations than Spain’s bustling capital.
 And while my disappointment at losing a coveted day exploring someplace new was clearly evident, we made the most of our time and scoured the city on foot.